A study on the conditioning of finite element equations with arbitrary anisotropic meshes via a density function approach: Condition numbers of the stiffness matrix and the diagonally scaled stiffness matrix

 and

-For $d \le 2$, bounds \eqref{eq:KaHuXu12} and \eqref{eq:KaHuXu12:SAS} follow directly from Theorem~\ref{thm:condiiton:number} if we replace $d_K$ by its largest possible value $h_\Omega$ (the diameter of $\Omega$).
-For $d\geq3$, if we replace $d_K$ with $h_{\Omega}$ and take $p$ close to $d/(d-2)$, the new bounds are very close to the bound \eqref{eq:KaHuXu12} and \eqref{eq:KaHuXu12:SAS}.
+For $d \le 2$, bounds~\eqref{eq:KamHuaXu13} and~\eqref{eq:KamHuaXu13:SAS} follow directly from Theorem~\ref{thm:condiiton:number} if we replace $d_K$ by its largest possible value $h_\Omega$ (the diameter of $\Omega$).
+For $d\geq3$, if we replace $d_K$ with $h_{\Omega}$ and take $p$ close to $d/(d-2)$, the new bounds are very close to the bound~\eqref{eq:KamHuaXu13} and~\eqref{eq:KamHuaXu13:SAS}.
 In this sense, they are comparable. \end{rem}

-\begin{rem}[$\D^{-1}$-uniform meshes] Like \eqref{eq:KaHuXu12} and \eqref{eq:KaHuXu12:SAS}, bounds \eqref{eq:kappa:A} and \eqref{eq:kappa:SAS} involve three factors: the basic factor $N^{2/d}$ which corresponds to the condition number of the stiffness matrix for the Laplace operator on a uniform mesh, the factor involving $\beta_K$ which reflects the mesh non-uniformity in the metric specified by $\D^{-1}$, and the factor involving the element volume which represents the mesh non-uniformity in the Euclidean metric.
-It is not difficult to show that
+\begin{rem}[$\D^{-1}$-uniform meshes] Like~\eqref{eq:KamHuaXu13} and~\eqref{eq:KamHuaXu13:SAS}, bounds~\eqref{eq:kappa:A} and~\eqref{eq:kappa:SAS} involve three factors: the basic factor $N^{\frac{2}{d}}$ which corresponds to the condition number of the stiffness matrix for the Laplace operator on a uniform mesh, the factor involving $\beta_K$ which reflects the mesh non-uniformity in the metric specified by $\D^{-1}$, and the factor involving the element volume which represents the mesh non-uniformity in the Euclidean metric.
+Since we can estimate $\beta_K$ as